LudwigFritsch/pathfinding-visualizer/README.md

 gets updated as well(e.g. the arrtribute isWall gets toggled).
 The array of nodes gets passed as an argument to a pathfinding algorithm which returns an array of nodes in which
 it visited the nodes when searching for the shortest path.
-This returned array the gets traversed and every Node component corresponding to a node in this array changes it color.
+This returned array then gets traversed and every Node component corresponding to a node in this array changes it color.
+Finally the shortest path is calculated by backtracking the nodes starting at finishnode.